Curriculum and learning

 In addition to our own facilities, we make occasional use of the nearby sporting venues at the Littledown Centre, Sir David English Centre and Kings Park Athletics stadium, which provide large all weather pitches, netball courts and specialist athletics facilities.

 Park Arts encourages children to be creative and confident in their own abilities across a range of subjects.

 Art and design stimulates creativity and imagination.
 It provides visual, tactile and sensory experiences and a special way of understanding and responding to the world.
 It enables children to communicate what they see, feel and think through the use of colour, texture, form and pattern using different materials and processes.
 They learn to make informed judgements, exploring ideas further through the work of great artists and designers.
 Through learning about the roles and functions of art, they can explore the impact it has on contemporary life and that of different times and cultures.
 The appreciation and enjoyment of the visual arts enriches all our lives.

 Drama & dance

 We have a strong musical tradition at Park with teaching led by a qualified team of specialist music teachers.
-As well as the pupils’ weekly music lessons, the children may go on to join our School Orchestra or Jazz Band.
+As well as the pupils’ weekly music lessons, the children may go on to join our school orchestra or jazz band.
 There is also a flourishing training orchestra.
 All children are encouraged to play a musical instrument.
 Specialist individual lessons are available in woodwind, brass, strings, piano, recorder, guitar, percussion and singing.

-Children from Year 2 upwards can join one of our popular School Choirs.
+Children from Year 2 upwards can join one of our popular school choirs.
 Our choirs perform in concerts at local venues and provide musical input at all kinds of school events.
 We have a specialist peripatetic singing teacher who offers coaching for those children who like to sing simply for pleasure and for those who wish to obtain their singing grades.

-The Orchestra, Choir and Jazz Band perform at outside venues across the year.
-The children also form their own ensembles and small groups to perform to parents at School events.
+The orchestra, choir and jazz band perform at outside venues across the year.
+The children also form their own ensembles and small groups to perform to parents at school events.